 What your cover letter must communicate and how you can achieve it

-A cover letter is your personal advert, it must sell your skills and enthusiasm for the position.
-For advice on how to structure cover letters read
+A cover letter is your personal advert.
+Sell your skills and enthusiasm for the position.
+For advice on how to structure cover letters read Write Cover letters for Learnerships

 But what if you lack experience?